Barath-Kannan/SignalsAndSlots/readme.md

 waiting thread queues
 - The underlying structure is an array of multi-producer single consumer queues, with tasks allocated to each queue using round robin scheduling
+- Jobs are stolen from other queues when none are available
 - Preferred for slots when
     - they have long, bounded, or finite execution time
     - the overhead of creating/destroying a thread for each slot would not be performant